cytopia/devilbox/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug report
-about: Create a report to help us improve
+about: Something is not working?
+Create a report to help us improve

 ---